mir-dataset-loaders/mirdata/docs/source/contributing.rst

 Before you submit your loader make sure to:

-1. Add your module to ``docs/source/mirdata.rst`` (you can check that this was done correctly by clicking on the readthedocs check when you open a Pull Request)
+1. Add your module to ``docs/source/mirdata.rst`` (you can check that this was done correctly by clicking on the readthedocs check when you open a PR)
 2. Add the module name to ``DATASETS`` in ``mirdata/__init__.py``

 Pull Request template
 ^^^^^^^^^^^^^^^^^^^^^

-When starting your pull request please use the `new_loader.md template <https://github.com/mir-dataset-loaders/mirdata/blob/master/.github/PULL_REQUEST_TEMPLATE/new_loader.md>`_, it will simplify the reviewing process and also help you make a complete PR.
+When starting your PR please use the `new_loader.md template <https://github.com/mir-dataset-loaders/mirdata/blob/master/.github/PULL_REQUEST_TEMPLATE/new_loader.md>`_, it will simplify the reviewing process and also help you make a complete PR.
 You can do that by adding ``&template=new_loader.md`` at the end of the url when you are creating the PR :